 An excellent discussion of liveaboard expenses can be found in "The Essentials of Living

-Aboard a Boat" a book written by Mark Nicholas that is available either in regular or digital
+This is a book written by Mark Nicholas that is available either in regular or digital

-format.
 Mark has developed spread sheets that look at the liveaboard expenses for

 different scenarios and boats.